 Few places are still as wild and free as the mountains of Southwest Idaho.
 Hike.
 Bike.
 Boat.
 Camp.
 Or just enjoy the fresh air.
 It's all here.

 Go With the Flow in Southwest Idaho.

 Lakes and rivers mean good times and lasting memories.
-In the summer it's boating, rafting, fishing.
+In the summer, it's boating, rafting, and fishing.
 In the winter, cross-country skiing and even ice-fishing.
 Four seasons of fun.